mikigraf/AutoSellPlus/README.md

 ### Tracking

+- **Tooltip item status** -- colored status line on item tooltips showing how ASP classifies each item
 - **Session tracker** with gold/hour calculation, accessible from the minimap button tooltip
 - **Sale history** with a scrollable UI panel (last 200 sales)
 - **Per-character stats** showing lifetime sales, visible in the minimap tooltip across alts